ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/learning-objectives-data-abstraction.md

       benchmarking framework, describe ways in which it is possible to re-design the algorithm to improve its performance.
-    - Using the likely worst-case time complexity and the experimental data, explain how the algorithm trades-off between time efficiency and the space needed for data storage.
+    - Using the likely worst-case time complexity and the experimental data, explain how an algorithm trades-off between time efficiency and the space needed for data storage.
 - For the implementation of a data structure and its associated algorithms in the Python programming language, use the results from both the analytical and